reyandrea/DBMS2/README.md

 ## Queries
 1. List race count of all drivers in order (done, some codes are missing in Driver)
 2. List the circuits in the USA (done)
-3. Which constructors have not won before?
+3. Which constructors have not won before? (done)
 4. What is the fastest lap time for the Singapore Grand Prix (done, rephrase?)
 -5.
 List all drivers under McClaren- (find alternative)
 6. Time and place of top 3 fastest pit stops